Installing Plugins

 • %APPDATA%\Roaming\Joystick Diagrams\output_plugins\

 Each plugin is a subfolder with an __init__.py and main.py.
 Restart the application after copying files in.
+Plugins added this way are not tracked by the store, so they will not show update prompts.

 Plugin Trust & Signing